 I have been working out at least twice a week since I was 22.
 In my early twenties, I stuck to cardio, light weight training and yoga poses.
 Personally, I like the look of a long, lean body type.
 I always thought that lifting weights would give me a bulky and muscular body type – boy was I wrong.
+The best fitness tip I’ve ever received and allowed myself to accept was that lifting weights will NOT make you bulk up.
+Today on the blog, I talk about the fitness tip I wish I knew sooner.

 Many women have a misconception that lifting weights will make you bulky and I too was one of them.
 It wasn’t until about 2 years ago, I had gained 15 lbs and my regular diet and workout regime wasn’t working!
 I’d lose a few pounds, only to step on the scale after a weekend of partying to see I’ve gained it all back.